lorenzo-campana/bpm/piconfig.md

 #### Create a EPICS application

 It's now time to create our application, that we will call ``my_app``.
 We will use a Pearl script that automatically create every file that we need.
-The script can generate varius type of EPICS application, we will use the ``example`` type.
+The script can generate varius type of EPICS application, we will use the ``ioc`` type.
 First we need to create a new folder to put the application file in:

 ```shell